-With two studio albums of original songs now recorded and released, 29-year-old Austin, TX native Anna Rose Beck carries the weightiness of her songwriting with a voice that has been described as “both bold and understated, moving and hypnotic, brimming with passion but never overpowering,” inviting comparisons to Dar Williams and Natalie Merchant.
-It’s hard to believe that only a few years ago, Beck didn’t sing or play guitar.
+Anna Rose Beck carries the weightiness of her songwriting with a voice that has been described as “both bold and understated, moving and hypnotic, brimming with passion but never overpowering,” inviting comparisons to Dar Williams and Natalie Merchant.
+It’s hard to believe that only a few years ago, the Austin, TX native didn’t sing or play guitar.
 In fact, she first picked up the guitar one summer while in the course of completing a biomedical engineering degree at Duke University in Durham, North Carolina.
 She began performing at local music venues shortly after graduating in 2010 and soon garnered a reputation for her hushy middle-soprano intensity, finger-picked guitar lines, and evocative lyrics.

 In 2011, Beck first collaborated with Asheville, NC-based producer Andrew Schatzberg to record and release her debut EP The Weathermaker.
 Two years later, she launched a Kickstarter campaign to fund her sophomore album, Glass House in Outer Space.
 Recorded and produced once again by Schatzberg, the album includes 9 original songs and was released in January of 2014.

 Beck is currently pursuing a Master’s degree in Jazz Studies/Vocal Performance at North Carolina Central University in Durham, North Carolina under the direction of jazz vocalist Lenora Helm Hammonds, program director Dr. Ira Wiggins, and artist-in-residence Branford Marsalis.
 She has performed with the acclaimed North Carolina Central University Vocal Jazz Ensemble since 2015, and appears on their sophomore album, Take Note (released 2017.)